mackrusing/download-twitch-vod/README.md

 └── metadata.json
 ```

-The metadata file looks like this:
+The json file looks like this:

 ```JSON
 {